yusuf-74/design-patterns/README.md

        - Implementation

            - For a Python code example demonstrating the Abstract Factory pattern, take a look at [Abstract Factory Example](./DP/creational/abstractFactory.py).

+ - ### Structural Patterns
+    - #### Proxy

+        The Proxy pattern is a design pattern that provides a surrogate or placeholder for another object to control access to it.
+This pattern is particularly useful when you want to add functionality to an existing object without changing its code.

+        - Why Use Proxy?

+            - **Security**: It allows for the implementation of security restrictions on the original object.
+            - **Simplicity**: It provides a simpler interface to the original object.

+        - Real-World Examples

+            - ##### ***Example 1: Ngnix Web Server***

+                In a web server, you can use the Proxy pattern to implement a caching proxy:

+                - **WebServer**: The original object that handles incoming requests.
+                - **CachingProxy**: The proxy object that caches the results of requests.

+                This approach allows the proxy to handle requests that can be served from the cache, reducing the load on the web server.

+            - ##### ***Example 2: SMS Limiter***

+                In a messaging application, you can use the Proxy pattern to implement a proxy that limits the number of SMS messages sent per day:

+                - **MessageSender**: The original object that sends SMS messages.
+                - **MessageSenderProxy**: The proxy object that limits the number of SMS messages sent per day.

+                This approach allows the proxy to limit the number of SMS messages sent per day, preventing the original object from exceeding the daily limit.
+        - Implementation
+            - For a Python code example demonstrating the Proxy pattern, take a look at [Proxy Example](./DP/structural/proxy.py).